INSPIRED Funding in Action

 School Scholarship Awards

 At SCAFT, our goal is to provide students with the highest quality career education and a full educational experience yet make it all as accessible as possible.
 The School Scholarship scheme offers opportunities for alumni, parents, and friends to help us put our students on the path to success.
 Higher Culinary Education is a passport to both inclusion and opportunity, yet too many of our young people in Ireland today will not have that opportunity to access that passport and will be deprived of these opportunities because of the actions of financial constraints.
 We must apply all of our best talents and include all sectors of society.
 Clearly, the problems faced by education cannot be fully addressed by government administrators alone because of the financial difficulties.
 You can support a full or part Scholarship Award.
-Support for a full Scholarship will cost €10,000 per year and will be named after the individual sponsor or company and will be posted on the School Website.
+Support for a full Scholarship will cost €10,000 per year and will be named after the individual supporter or company and will be posted on the School Website.